NHOrus/srwq-compilation/episode-12.md

 "Russel, can you see the R-Blade on the Sonar?"

 "Yeah, its not down too far.
-Only a few meters...wait, its still moving!!"
+Only a few meters... wait, its still moving!!"

 With a burst of spray, the R-Blade boosts a short distance out of the water, and stabs downward with a blunted Tonfa.
 The weapon embeds itself in Russel's leg, as the R-Blade drags itself out of the water by the handle.